Metformin may be one of the cheapest and most underused weight loss medications out there.

 It was found a long time ago, that if used for these conditions, metformin does indeed help some patients lose weight.

-Studies have shown that patients who take metformin with insulin resistance do tend to lose weight - most studies showing a "modest" amount to the tune of around 5-10 pounds.
+Studies have shown (1) that patients who take metformin with insulin resistance do tend to lose weight – most studies show a “modest” amount to the tune of around 5-10 pounds.

 Because these studies have been favorable to some patients (especially those with the conditions listed above), it’s normal to ask if it also works for patients who don’t have type II diabetes.